redsift/rollup-bundler/README.md

 ## Zero Config Usage

-This module has a 'zero config' setup.
-This default configuration takes `./src/index.js` as input and outputs
+This module has a 'zero config' setup which takes takes a ES5/ES2015+

+`./src/index.js`

+as input and outputs

 ```
 ./dist